Tourist Family: Plot

 In Rameswaram, Balwan and Bhairavan investigate Das' family to avoid departmental punishment.
 They trace the family through a taxi they hired from Rameswaram.
 When Mangaiyarkarasi dies from the shock of her husband dying, who was revealed to be sleeping, Das rallies the neighbours to attend her last rites.
 Richard terminates Das's temporary job but reappoints him when he reveals his true identity as a Sri Lankan.
 Kural develops feelings for Nithu, and they grow closer.

 At Mangaiyarkarasi's funeral, the entire neighbourhood pays their respects.
-A drunkard youth, previously considered troublesome, speaks up, thanking Das for saving his life.
-He shares his emotional story of how his mother, who has Alzheimer's disease, losing his mother and struggling with suicidal thoughts, leading to substance abuse.
+An alcoholic youth, previously considered troublesome, speaks up, thanking Das for saving his life.
+He shares his emotional story of how his mother had Alzheimer's disease and eventually died, making him suicidal and alcoholic.
 Das unintentionally saved him from a poisoning attempt and showed genuine concern for his well-being.
-The youth, now reformed, apologises for past troubles and bids farewell as he plans to leave for Dubai.
-The neighbourhood, which had previously judged him harshly, appreciates his story and holds Das in high esteem.
-The Kesava Nagar Colony learns about Das and his family's true identity as Sri Lankan refugees, bonding with them.
+The youth, now sober, apologises for past troubles and bids farewell as he is leaving for Dubai.
+The neighbourhood, which previously judged him harshly, appreciates his story and holds Das in high esteem.
+They learn about Das and his family's true identity as Sri Lankan refugees, bonding with them.

 Just as the neighbourhood is coming together, Balwan, Bhairavan, and their team arrive, conducting a house-to-house search to apprehend Das's family.
 However, when they finally reach Das's house, Bhairavan claims they are not the family he met earlier in Rameswaram.
 Balwan is frustrated, having failed to close the case, and leaves abruptly due to an arrest warrant issued against him as the suspect has died.
 Das confronts Bhairavan about his deception, and Bhairavan reveals that the whole neighbourhood refused to disclose Das and his family's true identity.
-Moreover, the entire colony spoke in the Sri Lankan Tamil dialect to help Das's family escape the police investigation, demonstrating their innocence and kindness, making a change of heart in Bhairavan to develop a newfound respect for Das and his family.
+Moreover, the entire colony spoke in the Sri Lankan Tamil dialect to help Das's family escape the police investigation.
+The puppy returns to Das' family.

 Production

+Development

 On 28 September 2024, Million Dollar Studios announced an untitled project, written and directed by Abishan Jeevinth in his debut, which was to begin filming in October.
 The film was jointly produced by Nazerath Pasilian, Magesh Raj Pasilian, Yuvaraj Ganesan under Million Dollar Studios and MRP Entertainment banners.
 The technical team includes cinematographer Aravind Viswanathan, editor Barath Vikraman and art director Raj Kamal.
 The official title Tourist Family was announced on 6 December 2024.
-M. Sasikumar was cast as the lead actor as the director felt he had the innocence required for the role.
-He cast Simran because he liked her handling of humour.
-Principal photography took place in a set erected in Chennai in a single schedule of 35 days and wrapped on 2 January 2025.
-Earlier, on 14 December 2024, it was announced that the dubbing process had begun and was simultaneously in the post-production stage.